The Church of Jesus Christ of Latter-day Saints in Russia: Soviet era

 There is no evidence of additional converts to the church before 1989; however, John H. Noble claimed to have met a "handful of Mormons" while in the Soviet Union in the 1950s.
 He recorded that they were persecuted by the Communist government for their association with an American religion, but persisted in practicing their faith.
 The term "Mormon" was also used by Russians to describe unaffiliated polygamist groups.

 In 1959, Ezra Taft Benson visited Moscow and spoke to a crowd in the Central Baptist Church.
 The Russian-language translation of the Book of Mormon was published on June 3, 1981.
 As the political climate began to change, the Russian people began learning of the church through travel to other countries and contact with members.
+In 1987, a Finland Mission president had been blessed to begin work in the Baltic states and Russia, that is, during the late Soviet era.
 The Terebenin family joined the church while visiting Budapest, Hungary, in 1989, and it was in their home on February 11, 1990, where the first Russian branch of the LDS Church was created.
 Soviet diplomat Yuri Dubinin traveled to Utah in April 1990; while visiting Brigham Young University, he affirmed that the church would be allowed inside the USSR.
 Russell M. Nelson dedicated the land for missionary work for the second time in 1990, in the same Summer Garden where Lyman gave the original prayer.
+They resumed missionary work in Estonia in October–November 1989, and in 1990, from Estonia it went to Russia.
 The first mission in the Soviet Union was established in July 1990.